LarsEmilMoller/Facial-recognition/README.md

 In the directory Facial-recognition, there are three additional python scripts.
 These can be used to further explore the algorithm.
 The python files are the following:

 ### Eigenface.py
 This script creates images of the eigenfaces/principal components from a training set.
-The Images will be saved in the folder called Eigenfaces_{Training_set} in this folder Eigenface.py is located.
+The Images will be saved in a folder named Eigenfaces_{Training_set} in the folder in which Eigenface.py is located in.

 ### Plot.py
 This script can plot the coordinate vectors for a training set with two arbitray principal components on the x- and y axis.
-The training set have to be specified along with which principal componens sould be on each axis.
+The training set have to be specified along with which principal componens should be on each axis.

 ### Table.py
 This script can plot confusion matricies with latex syntax for a training set and test set.